Te Huia

-Te Huia is a passenger train service connecting the major cities of Hamilton and Auckland in New Zealand.
+Te Huia is a passenger train service connecting the major cities of Hamilton and Auckland in the North Island of New Zealand.
 The service is a five-year trial with subsidies from the NZ Transport Agency and Waikato local authorities.
 The opening was delayed because of COVID-19 and the need to replace some rail track.
 A new starting date was announced, and the service began on 6 April 2021.

-Subject to consultation, the 2024 GPS, which sets out government spending plans for transport, does not include the $50m a year to 2026, for inter regional public transport, which was in the draft GPS of August 2023, issued by the previous Labour government, and which was being used to fund Te Huia.
+As of February 2026, the service is being funded by the NZ Transport Agency and Waikato Regional Council up until 30 June 2027.

 Initial proposals

 After the June 2006 announcement of the Overlander's cancellation, there were proposals to re-instate the Waikato Connection, including from Dave Macpherson, Hamilton City Council's Passenger Transport Committee chairman.
 The Overlander's cancellation was subsequently rescinded, eliminating the possibility of using its rolling stock on a new Waikato Connection, but other proposals have remained due to increased vehicular traffic volumes straining road capacity.
 These proposals include using the Silver Fern railcars as in the original Waikato Connection, though they were at the time under contract for suburban commuter trains between Auckland and Pukekohe.
 Proposals were floated in 2007 to reinstate the service.
 An interim proposal from the Rail Working Group in 2011 recommended further assessment of three options: